 3. Plan your visit in advance

-4. Respect the solemnity of the place
+4. Short attention must be paid to the solemnity of the place

 When visiting a concentration camp, it is important to show respect and sensitivity: